fennekin23/Fennekin23.BuilderGenerator/README.md

 A Source Generator package that generates [builder](https://refactoring.guru/design-patterns/builder) classes for records, to allow convenient complex object building.

 > This source generator requires the .NET 7 SDK.
-You can target earlier frameworks like .NET Core 3.1 etc, but the _SDK_ must be at least 7.0.100
+You can target earlier frameworks like .NET 6 etc, but the _SDK_ must be at least 7.0.100

 To use the generator, add the `[BuilderGenerator]` attribute to a record.
 For example: